 To use an IdP other than Okta or AD FS, you must define a custom application for Snowflake in the IdP.

-For details about configuring Okta, AD FS, or another SAML 2.0-complaint vendor as the IdP for Snowflake, see Configuring an identity provider (IdP) for Snowflake.
+For details about configuring Okta, AD FS, or another SAML 2.0-compliant vendor as the IdP for Snowflake, see Configuring an identity provider (IdP) for Snowflake.

 Supported SSO workflows¶